joshuaprince/MultiBingo-MC/web/generation/goals_doc.md

 #### `<Description>` (Required)
 Inner text should be a short description of this goal.
-This is the text that will be printed on the square on the actual board.
+This is the text that will be printed on the space on the actual board.
 Goal variables may be referenced with a `$`, such as `$var`.

 #### `<Tooltip>`
-If present, bingo squares will have a '?' in the upper right corner.
+If present, bingo spaces will have a '?' in the upper right corner.
 When hovered over, this tooltip will show up.
-Used to give further details about the goal that would be too verbose to include in the square itself.
+Used to give further details about the goal that would be too verbose to include in the space itself.

 #### `<Variable>`
 Some goals have numbers that should be randomized every time the goal is